-The iPhone 5 has been selling for over a year-and-a-half now and that means battery life just won't be what it used to be for anyone who has owned one for any length of time.
-That's just how batteries and charge cycles work.
-If you're starting to experience greatly reduced battery life on your iPhone 5, are no longer under AppleCare, but aren't ready to upgrade yet, you can always try a DIY repair.
-Not only it it easy but it's a whole lot more affordable than a new iPhone.
+If you're starting to experience greatly reduced battery life on your iPhone 5 but aren't ready to upgrade yet, you can always try a DIY repair.
+Not only is it easy, but it's a whole lot more affordable than a new iPhone.
 Follow along and we'll walk you through from start to finish!

 What you need to DIY replace the battery in an iPhone 5